Employee disengagement is a silent killer of workplace productivity and morale.

 As a manager, you, too, have two options: either you ignore it and let the problem get worse or step in and turn things around.
 The good news?
 You don’t need big budgets or flashy perks to fix it.
 A few simple leadership moves—things that make people feel heard, valued, and challenged—can make all the difference.

-Having worked in leadership development for more than 25 years, I can assure you that, with the correct tactics, you can reignite employee motivation, restore trust, and establish an environment where workers feel appreciated and inspired.
+By spending more than 25 years, I can assure you that, with the correct tactics, you can reignite employee motivation, restore trust, and establish an environment where workers feel appreciated and inspired.

 Here, I will share my firsthand experience of the key reasons behind employee disengagement and the proven strategies to turn things around.